 The Center for Jewish Studies supports doctoral students engaged in studying Jewish history and civilization in various academic programs at the Graduate Center.
 It also offers limited fellowship assistance for doctoral student research and administers doctoral fellowships that are made possible by the Max and Marion Grill Scholarship Fund and the Goldie and David Blanksteen Fund.

-The Center for Jewish Studies is home to the Rosenthal Institute for Holocaust Studies directed by Distinguished Professor Emeritus Randolph Braham, the Institute for Sephardic Studies directed by Professor Jane Gerber, and the Harold Proshansky Chair in Jewish Studies, held by Professor of Sociology Samuel Heilman.
+The Center for Jewish Studies is home to the Institute for Sephardic Studies directed by Professor Emerita Jane Gerber and the Harold Proshansky Chair in Jewish Studies, held by Professor of Sociology Samuel Heilman.

 Acting Director of the Center for Jewish Studies